veritas153/Drops_MusicMarket/README.md

 * MySQL
 * Bootstrap

-## 기타
+## Side notes
 1. The sample and plugins uploaded in this website is not actual files; except tracks in community page.
 Due to the copyright issue and upload limitation of Github, so there are not files that relate with.
-2. The actual payment wouldn't be working though there is a process for purchasing items.
-However, please do not type your real information that can relate with your financial information.
+2. Purchasing process wouldn't be worked though its elements are existed.
+However, please do not type your real information related with your financial information.